Setting Up Your Calendar System

-It will be the foundation and structure that holds everything in your life together, so it's essential that you have a clear and effective system in place.
+It will be the foundation and structure that holds everything in your life together, so you must have a clear and effective system in place.

 Trust me, without it, you will struggle to make any lasting change and end up feeling overwhelmed.

-All you need is your choice of ONE calendar system and a positive mindset!
+All you need is your choice of calendar system and a positive mindset!

 digital or paper?

 I have always been a bit of a stationery addict.
 I used to get excited every time I got a new diary or planner because it meant that I could neatly fill in the fresh new pages.
 I carried my diary around with me in my handbag everywhere I went.

 But, after a while, it would always end up feeling messy.
 Life gets in the way - it's not always 'neat', and things move and change all the time.
 The constant crossing out and scribbling over things meant that it no longer felt calm and organised and I was forgetting to add or amend things.
 I didn't feel in control of my time, and it was heavy.
 As much as I loved shopping for diaries and planners that were going to be 'the one', none of them worked for me long term, so something had to change.

 After a lot of resistance, a few years ago I decided to make the switch to digital and committed to iCal to manage my time (I still get to get my stationery fix with my planners and journals).
 I'm so glad I did, it's made such a difference in my life.
 I feel calmer and more in control, and it's so much easier!